2i2c-org/infrastructure/docs/howto/configure/auth-management.md

    - Use the "Switch account" button at the top of your settings page to make sure you have `2i2c-org` selected.
      That way, the app will be owned by the `2i2c-org` GitHub org, rather than your personal GitHub account.
    - When naming the application, please follow the convention `<CLUSTER_NAME>-<HUB_NAME>` for consistency, e.g. `2i2c-staging` is the OAuth app for the staging hub running on the 2i2c cluster.
-   - The Homepage URL should match that in the `domain` field of the appropriate `*.cluster.yaml` file in the `pilot-hubs` repo.
+   - The Homepage URL should match that in the `domain` field of the appropriate `*.cluster.yaml` file in the `infrastructure` repo.
    - The authorisation callback URL is the homepage url appended with `/hub/oauth_callback`.
 For example, `staging.pilot.2i2c.cloud/hub/oauth_callback`.
    - Once you have created the OAuth app, make a new of the client ID, generate a client secret and then hold on to these values for a future step